exactly-once/workshop/model-checking/README.md

                         \/   \E chg \in db       : chg.id = m.id
 ```

-In the Visual Stuido code:
+In the Visual Studio code:
  * Open `MessageHandler.cfg` and add `NoGhostMessages` in the `INVARIANTS` section of the file.
- * Parse and model check the specification.
+ * Parse and model-check the specification.
  * The check fails with:
     > Invariant NoGhostMessages is violated.
  * Analyze the trace to understand in what scenario ghost messages can happen.